nemorixpay/NemorixPay-Readme/README.md

 <p align="left">
   <img src="https://github.com/nemorixpay/NemorixPay-Readme/blob/main/img/Logo%20Nemorix.png" width="400" title="NemorixPay logo">
 </p>
-<p align="left"> NemorixPay will be a mobile-first payment solution designed to bring seamless, stable, and efficient transactions to underserved communities in Venezuela and Mexico.
-Leveraging Stellar’s blockchain, NemorixPay will enable freelancers, small businesses, and content creators to receive payments in USDC, XLM, and other stable assets, bridging the gap between traditional and digital economies.</p>

 ## :star:Overview of NemorixPay Phase 1

-<p align="left">NemorixPay is a mobile-first payment platform designed to facilitate cross-border transactions between the U.S. and Latin America, starting with Mexico and Venezuela.
+<p align="left">NemorixPay will be a mobile-first payment platform designed to facilitate cross-border transactions between the U.S. and Latin America, starting with Mexico and Venezuela.
 The Phase 1 development focuses on delivering a seamless, secure, and low-cost solution for crypto-based remittances, leveraging blockchain technology to enable instant transactions with minimal fees.
 The mobile application will support stablecoins like USDC and XLM, providing users with a reliable alternative to traditional remittance services.</p>

 ### Goals and Scope of the Mobile Application